vasukrishna001/LifeExpectancy-Prediction_-Using-Spark/README.md

 # Life Expectancy Prediction with Distributed Data Processing and Streamlit Web Interface

 This project predicts life expectancy based on various socio-economic and health-related factors using Apache Spark's distributed data processing capabilities.
-It leverages the PySpark library for preprocessing and model training, and integrates a Streamlit web-based user interface (UI) for real-time predictions.
+It leverages the PySpark library for preprocessing and model training, and integrates a Streamlit web-based user interface (UI) for real-time predictions.(file named as app.py, model.py, output.csv, random_forest.pkl, a video mp4 which describes on how all these files work)

 ## Key Objectives:
 - Applied distributed data preprocessing techniques using PySpark.